 Where Admiral Classic Car Insurance is concerned, your car must be:

 - Under 70-years-old (anything pre-1940 is vintage)

 - Valued over £1,000 and under £100,000

-Bear in mind that some websites include vehicles for sale in Continental Europe, so if you’re serious about your search you might need to dig out your passport.
+Bear in mind that some websites include vehicles for sale in mainland Europe, so if you're serious about your search you might travel further afield.

 Things to consider before buying a classic car

 Before you throw yourself into browsing and shopping for a classic car, there are a few things you should think about first.

 When you're in the market for a classic, make sure you take your lifestyle into account.
 You might not be using it as your main car, but it needs to be reasonably practical on those days when you are.
 There's little point in lusting after a two-seater sports car if you've a growing family, for instance.